 WHO does this work for?

 This is ideal for farmers of produce, grains, value-add and proteins.
 Packaged and cottage food makers for people and pets.
 Baked goods, take-n-bake meal kits and/or frozen foods; restaurant and food truck pre-sales with pick up, recurring food and beverage subscriptions.
 We've found it terrific for farmstead made fibers, soaps and much more.
 We've recently added in beauty and health care sellers; along with kitchen textiles and products.
 Bulk and case sales, CSAs and subscription - based products can be sold, too.
 We plan to offer wholesale buying opportunities to processors, restaurants and institutions in the future, too.

 WHAT is this multi-vendor online marketplace?

 Our marketplace is built for the "new market normal."
 Like Craigslist, Etsy or Ebay, sellers create a profile, list products and sell collectively online in a single environment.
 Sellers personally ship, deliver or offer market or curbside pick up.
-We also have a hybrid drop site opportunity in Linden Hills, where vendors are not on-site, but instead F&E collates orders from multiple vendors and distributes via a drive thru pick up, or at a central location.
+We also have a hybrid drop site opportunity in Linden Hills and NE Mpls, where vendors are not on-site, but instead F&E collates orders from multiple vendors and distributes via a drive thru pick up, or at a central location.
 This online market is a one-stop grocery shop, where Twin Cities customers can purchase from dozens of small local food makers, artisans and farmers with a single credit card transaction.
 Yes, this is the same technology that the big box stores are using, but we are making it affordable and manageable for us little guys.

 DO I have to be a member?
 In order to complete our legal, insurance and tax requirements - we do require that you become a member with F&E before posting products online, and/or registering for our drop sites.
 You can do that here.